jonatasgrosman/findpapers/README.md

 $ findpapers search /some/path/search_paul.json --query "$QUERY" --limit-db 4 --token-ieee "$IEEE_TOKEN" --token-scopus "$SCOPUS_TOKEN"
 ```

-Now everything is working as he expected, so it's time to do the final papers search.
-So he defines that he wants to collect only works published between 2000 and 2020.
-He also decides that he only wants papers collected from ACM, IEEE, and Scopus.
+*Now everything is working as he expected, so it's time to do the final papers search.
+So he defines that he wanna collect only works published between 2000 and 2020.
+He also decides that he only wants papers collected from ACM, IEEE, and Scopus.*

 ```console
 $ findpapers search /some/path/search_paul.json --query "$QUERY" --token-ieee "$IEEE_TOKEN" --token-scopus "$SCOPUS_TOKEN" --since 2000-01-01 --until 2020-12-31 --databases "acm,ieee,scopus"
 ```

-The searching process took a long time, but after many cups of coffee, Dr. McCartney finally has a good list of papers with the potential to help in his research.
+*The searching process took a long time, but after many cups of coffee, Dr. McCartney finally has a good list of papers with the potential to help in his research.
 All the information collected is in the ```search_paul.json``` file.
-He could access this file now and manually filter which works are most interesting for him, but he prefers to use the Findpapers ```refine``` command for this.
+He could access this file now and manually filter which works are most interesting for him, but he prefers to use the Findpapers ```refine``` command for this.*

-First, he wants to filter the papers looking only at their basic information.
+*First, he wants to filter the papers looking only at their basic information.*

 ```console
 $ findpapers refine /some/path/search_paul.json